Skip to Main Content

 The homebuyer programs below are available through the Kentucky Housing Corporation, the state’s housing finance authority.
 These programs can help make buying a home more affordable.
 Here’s an overview:

-• KHC Conventional Preferred Program: A conventional loan program for first-time and repeat homebuyers, the Preferred program requires 3% down, monthly mortgage insurance, a minimum 660 credit score and household income below 80% of the area’s median income (AMI).
+• KHC Conventional Preferred Program: A conventional loan program for first-time and repeat homebuyers, this program requires 3% down, monthly mortgage insurance, a minimum 660 credit score and household income below 80% of the area’s median income (AMI).
 There’s no cash reserve requirement, and you could pair the loan with a down payment assistance program.

 • KHC Regular Down Payment Assistance Program (DAP): This loan offers up to $12,500 for a down payment.
 It comes with a 15-year term and a fixed rate of 4.75%.

-How to find the best mortgage rate in Kentucky for you
+How to find the best mortgage rate in Kentucky

 1. Step 1: Strengthen your credit score

-Long before you start looking for a mortgage lender or applying for a loan, give your finances a checkup, and improve your credit score if needed.
+Long before you start looking for a mortgage lender or applying for a loan, give your finances a checkup and improve your credit score if needed.

 2. Step 2: Determine your budget